Uni sticker gang guilty of racial hatred

 They will be sentenced on 1 June.

-Chad Williams-Allen, 26, from Tantany Lane, West Bromwich, Gary Jack, 21, from Heathland Road, Shard End and two other men, who cannot be named for legal reasons, have been on trial at Birmingham Crown Court.
+Chad Williams-Allen, 26, from Tantany Lane, West Bromwich; Gary Jack, 21, from Heathland Road, Shard End; and two other men who cannot be named for legal reasons, have been on trial at Birmingham Crown Court.

 - Midlands Live: Mum and daughter released from detention; Resignation calls over 'delusional' parking scheme